its-ashu-otf/Kali-Enhance/README.md

 - Clones the driver repository from GitHub.
 - Runs the driver installation script with sudo privileges.

-#### Prerequisites

-- Kali Linux
-- sudo privileges

-Both scripts are designed to enhance the functionality and usability of a Kali Linux system.
+The Scripts are designed to enhance the functionality and usability of a Kali Linux system.